 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Union Township Town Hall (approx. 2.2 miles away); Deerfield- South Lebanon (approx. 2.3 miles away); Morrow (approx. 2.9 miles away); Gershom Moore Peters, LLD / Peters Cartridge Company (approx. 3.7 miles away); The King Mansion / Ahimaaz King (1839-1909)Fort Ancient Dwelling (approx. 5 miles away); Fort Ancient Prehistoric Indian Earthworks (approx. 5 miles away); North Overlook (approx. 5 miles away).

 More about this marker.
 Original bronze plaque was vandalized, but identical inscription has been carved in its place.
 In 2004, the park area was restored by Boy Scout Troop 36, as the Eagle Project of Stephen NeCamp

 Credits.
 This page was last revised on November 9, 2016.
-This page originally submitted on November 7, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 237 times since then and 18 times this year.
+It was originally submitted on November 7, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 299 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on November 7, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.